Coarsened Bayesian VARs -- Correcting BVARs for Incorrect Specification: Coarsened Bayesian VAR

-For large values of $M$ and $p$, the number of parameters can quickly exceed the number of available observations and the OLS estimator ceases to exist.
-Hence, regularization is necessary and Bayesian approaches that rely on specifying priors on $\bm A$ and $\bm \Sigma$ are commonly employed.
-In the next sub-section we will derive the coarsened posterior under a natural conjugate prior.
+For large values of $M$ and $P$, the number of parameters can quickly exceed the number of available observations, and the OLS estimator ceases to exist.
+Hence, regularization is necessary, and Bayesian approaches that rely on specifying priors on $\bm \theta_1, \dots, \bm \theta_M$ and $\hat {\sigma}_1^2, \dots, \hat{\sigma}_M^2$ are commonly employed.
+In the next sub-section we will derive the coarsened posterior under the asymmetric conjugate prior.